off-campus site through a satellite campus or regional partner.

 - The Career Internship Program, which places students with organizations and businesses in Saskatoon, allows students to gain practical skills and experience in a workplace setting while receiving academic credit by completing projects relevant to various potential career options.

-- The Department of Political Studies offers an exciting Master's degree program that, unlike many other political science graduate programs, is one year in length.
+- The Department of Political Studies offers two exciting Master's degree programs (thesis-based and Major Research Project) that, unlike many other political science graduate programs, is one year in length.

 - POLS 226: Canadian Public Policy